Pages

 Dear Family and Friends,

 My year was good.
 This year, my report card said all A's.
 My teacher is Ms. Carr; student teacher, Ms. Nunn.
 This year, I went to camp.
 I had a top bunk.
 I had a Lego birthday.
 I got Lego books and board games.
+Farewell, friends.

 Caleb